manucorporat/noice-lang/README.md

 Noise extracts away the details of the simulation and allows mathematicians to write idiomatic code to deal with random variables.

-Monte carlo simulations, queue theory simulations are trivial with Noise.
+Monte Carlo method, queue theory simulations are trivial with Noise.

 ## Examples